UCO Bank Concurrent Auditor Online Empanelment for the period 01.10.2020 to 30.09.2021. Last date for submission of application is 30.09.2020

 03. Concurrent Auditors will also get rectified all the irregularities identified by them during the course of the audit.
-Monthly Concurrent Audit reports should reach Branch/ Zonal Office /Circle Office/ Field Inspectorate by the 10th day of the month succeeding the month of reporting, pointing out the remaining irregularities/deficiencies for rectification, with reasons as to why these were not rectified.
+Monthly Concurrent Audit reports should be released within 15″^ of succeeding month and Quarterly Concurrent Audit reports should be submitted within 10’^ of succeeding quarter

-04. Comment on Bank’s policies or Evaluation of the decisions taken by Branch Managers/authorized officials are beyond the scope of concurrent audit.
-However, the auditor would necessarily have to see whether the transactions or decisions are within the policy parameters laid down by the Bank and whether they violate the instructions or policy prescriptions of the Bank/RBI and that they are within the delegated authority of the concerned officials.
+04. Comment on Bank’s policies or Evaluation of tlie decisions taken by Branch Managers/authorized officials are beyond the scope of Concurrent Audit.
+However, any violation of delegated powers as laid down by the bank and violations of laid down policies, system & procedures of the Bank are within the scope of the Concurrent Audit..

 III.
 REQUIREMENTS FROM AUDIT FIRMS:

 1. Bank would provide to the concurrent auditors a suggestive/illustrative checklist of items/areas to be checked daily/weekly/monthly/quarterly and concurrent auditors should identify the deficiencies/irregularities in accordance with the checklist.